Muhammad Ali Jinnah: Governor-General of Pakistan

 Along with Liaquat and Abdur Rab Nishtar, Jinnah represented Pakistan's interests in the Division Council to appropriately divide public assets between India and Pakistan.
-Pakistan was supposed to receive one-sixth of the pre-independence government's assets, carefully divided by agreement, even specifying how many sheets of paper each side would receive.
+Pakistan was supposed to receive one-sixth of the assets of the government before independence, carefully divided by agreement, even specifying how many sheets of paper each side would receive.
 The new Indian state, however, was slow to deliver, hoping for the collapse of the nascent Pakistani government, and reunion.
 Few members of the Indian Civil Service and the Indian Police Service had chosen Pakistan, resulting in staff shortages.
 Partition meant that for some farmers, the markets to sell their crops were on the other side of an international border.
 There were shortages of machinery, not all of which was made in Pakistan.
 In addition to the massive refugee problem, the new government sought to save abandoned crops, establish security in a chaotic situation, and provide basic services.
 According to economist Yasmeen Niaz Mohiuddin in her study of Pakistan, "although Pakistan was born in bloodshed and turmoil, it survived in the initial and difficult months after partition only because of the tremendous sacrifices made by its people and the selfless efforts of its great leader."

-The Indian Princely States were advised by the departing British to choose whether to join Pakistan or India.
+The princely states of India were advised by the departing British to choose whether to join Pakistan or India.
 Most did so prior to independence, but the holdouts contributed to what have become lasting divisions between the two nations.
 Indian leaders were angered at Jinnah's attempts to convince the princes of Jodhpur, Udaipur, Bhopal and Indore to accede to Pakistan—the latter three princely states did not border Pakistan.
 Jodhpur bordered it and had both a Hindu majority population and a Hindu ruler.
-The coastal princely state of Junagadh, which had a majority-Hindu population, did accede to Pakistan in September 1947, with its ruler's dewan, Sir Shah Nawaz Bhutto, personally delivering the accession papers to Jinnah.
-But the two states that were subject to the suzerainty of Junagadh—Mangrol and Babariawad—declared their independence from Junagadh and acceded to India.
-In response, the nawab of Junagadh militarily occupied the two states.
-Subsequently, the Indian army occupied the principality in November, forcing its former leaders, including Bhutto, to flee to Pakistan, beginning the politically powerful Bhutto family.
+The coastal princely state of Junagadh, which had a majority Hindu population, did accede to Pakistan in September 1947, with its ruler's dewan, Sir Shah Nawaz Bhutto, personally delivering the accession papers to Jinnah.
+But two of three vassal states that were subject to the suzerainty of Junagadh—Mangrol and Babariawad—declared their independence from Junagadh and acceded to India.
+In response, the Nawab of Junagarh militarily occupied the two states.
+Subsequently, the Indian Army occupied the principality in November, forcing its former leaders, including Bhutto, to flee to Pakistan, beginning the politically influential Bhutto family.